nate-maxwell/PSToolkit/README.md

 ## Resources

-`QtToolkit.gui` contains path variables to the stored icons and stylesheets.
+`PySide6TK.icons` contains path variables to the stored icons while `PySide6TK.styles` contains path variables to stored stylesheets.
+All of which can also be gotten from `PySide6TK.QtWrappers`.
-*/.idea

 ## Stylesheet Viewer